An Algebra of Elliptic Commuting Variables and an Elliptic Extension of the Multinomial Theorem: Introduction

-The rest of of paper is organized as follows: In Section~\ref{sec:bmcoeffs} we introduce the specific elliptic weights which we use and define corresponding elliptic binomial and multinomial coefficients.
-The elliptic binomial coefficients are those which we introduced in \cite{S} in the context of lattice path enumeration (different elliptic binomial coefficients were considered by Rains~\cite[Definition~11]{R06} and, at least implicitly, also by Coskun and Gustafson~\cite{CG}, both in the context of convolutions for families of multivariate special functions that are recursively defined by vanishing properties and a branching rule) and also appeared as the normal form coefficients in an elliptic extension of the binomial theorem, featured in \cite[Sec.~4]{S1}.
+The rest of the paper is organized as follows: In Section~\ref{sec:bmcoeffs}, we introduce the specific elliptic weights which we use and define corresponding elliptic binomial and multinomial coefficients.
+The elliptic binomial coefficients considered here are those which we introduced in \cite{S} in the context of lattice path enumeration.
+They also appeared as the normal form coefficients in an elliptic extension of the binomial theorem, featured in \cite[Section~4]{S1}.
+(Different elliptic binomial coefficients were considered by Rains~\cite[Definition~11]{R06} and implicitly also by Coskun and Gustafson~\cite{CG}, both in the context of convolutions for families of multivariate special functions that are recursively defined by vanishing properties and a branching rule.)
 The elliptic multinomial coefficients, defined in the same section, extend our elliptic binomial coefficients and are new.
-What is interesting about our specific elliptic weights in \eqref{wdef} is that they satisfy a simple elliptic star-triangle relation, see \eqref{eq:estr}.
-Our analysis in Section~\ref{sec:ellmthm} crucially depends on this star-triangle relation.
-In Section~\ref{sec:ellmthm} we first introduce an algebra of elliptic commuting variables and then turn to the main result of the paper, an elliptic extension of the multinomial theorem, as an identity in that algebra, a result which extends the elliptic binomial theorem from \cite[Sec.~4]{S1}.
-We show how our elliptic multinomial theorem can be used to rederive Rosengren's~\cite[Theorem~5.1]{R04} $\mathsf A_r$ extension of the Frenkel--Turaev summation, which in the basic case was first obtained by Milne~\cite[Theorem~6.17]{M88}.
-In a concluding remark we explain how our our algebraic derivation of the $\mathsf A_r$ Frenkel--Turaev summation admits a direct combinatorial interpretation in terms of elliptic weighted lattice paths in the integer lattice $\mathbb Z^r$.
+What is interesting about our specific elliptic weights in \eqref{wdef} is that they satisfy a~certain consistency relation in \eqref{eq:estr} that is reminiscent of the dynamical Yang--Baxter equation but has a very simple form as it involves only scalars.
+Our analysis in the subsequent section crucially depends on this consistency relation.
+In Section~\ref{sec:ellalg}, we introduce an algebra of elliptic commuting variables for which we identify a natural basis.
+We also look at specific commutation relations useful for normalization of the elements of the algebra.
+We then turn to another main result of the paper in Section~\ref{sec:ellmthm}, featuring an elliptic extension of the multinomial theorem, valid as an identity in the just introduced algebra of elliptic commuting variables.
+The new result extends the elliptic binomial theorem from \cite[Section~4]{S1} to higher rank.
+In Section~\ref{sec:conv}, we show how our elliptic multinomial theorem can be used to rederive Rosengren's~\cite[Theorem~5.1]{R04} $\mathsf A_r$ extension of the Frenkel--Turaev summation, which in the basic case was first obtained by Milne~\cite[Theorem~6.17]{M88}.
+In~a~concluding remark we explain how our algebraic derivation of the $\mathsf A_r$ Frenkel--Turaev summation admits a direct combinatorial interpretation in terms of elliptic weighted lattice paths in the integer lattice $\mathbb Z^r$.